davesnuthouse/RedGuild/README.md

 7. It has lost formatting on the editors list due to fixing name sync issues (likely cosmetic)
 8. (Fixed) After fixing 5 the window can nolonger be moved on the DKP tab
 9. (Fixed) The group invites spams the user untill they accept the invite rather than once
+10. Currently only views the top 3 ranks of the guild as officer

 Features to consider for the distant future: